anival-github/task-processing-app/README.md

 You will be able to interact with the frontend application to check all its features.

-In order to test mobile view, you need to open developer tools in the browser, and set the device you want to test, or manually adjust the screen.
+In order to test mobile view, you need to open developer tools in the browser, and set the device you want to test, or manually adjust the screen size.

 ## Assumptions and Challenges

 ### Assumptions
     - User opens the page on a particular device.
 That is why the screen size is captured once when the page is opened.

 ### Challenges
     - There is a space to improve reusability for the frontend components, which would require additional effort.